Earthworm-Banana/yt-dlp-HypnoTube_com-plugin/README.md

 - **Individual Video Downloads** 🎥: Directly download HypnoTube videos to your machine.
 - **User Uploads** 👤: Download all videos from a specific HypnoTube user.
 - **Channel (Categories) Downloads** 📺: Extract an entire set of videos from a HypnoTube channel (Categories).
+- **Playlist Downloads** 📋: Retrieve all videos from a specified HypnoTube playlist.

 ## Installation Guide for Windows 11 🖥️